Guidelines for Non-Credit Use of Campus Facilities

 3. Application

-Requests should be made on forms or in other approved correspondence provided by the Conference & Event Services Office, University Union Office, or endorsing department and should contain all necessary information including but not limited to:
+Requests should be made on B-There or in other approved correspondence provided by The Union or any endorsing department and should contain all necessary information including but not limited to:

 1. name and function of the group;